 DIY Nativity Stable Made of Popsicle Sticks

-This DIY craft stick nativity stable looks lovely displayed in Christmas nativity scenes and will add to your festive home decor.
-A popsicle stick nativity stable also makes a great holiday gift idea.
+This DIY craft stick nativity stable looks lovely displayed in a nativity scene for Christmas and will add to your festive home decor.
+A popsicle stick nativity stable also makes a great Christmas gift idea.

 DIY Wooden Christmas Stable

-We use our DIY craft stick stable as an element in our simple stone advent.
-Click HERE to learn how to make our easy DIY wooden peg doll holy family.
+We use our DIY craft stick stable as a part of our simple stone advent Christmas countdown calendar.
+Click the link to assemble a countdown calendar with stones, click HERE to learn how to make our easy DIY wooden peg doll holy family, or click HERE to learn how to set up a Nativity Scene display for Christmas.

-This handmade craft stick nativity stable is solid once you put it together.
+This handmade craft stick nativity stable makes a lovely homemade Christmas gift for someone special.
+Believe it or not, it’s pretty solid once you put it together.
 It may seem fragile, but it can last several years if stored away correctly.

-Don’t forget to check out Christmas Traditions for a magical holiday and our winter bucket list, filled with fun winter activities you can try with the kids.
+Don’t forget to check out Christmas Traditions for a magical holiday and our winter bucket list, filled with several other fun winter activities you can do with the kids.

 You may also like these round-ups of Christmas gifts and Christmas ornaments that kids can make.